McKechnie focusing on Raptors’ flaws

 Eric Koreen Dec 7, 2011 – 10:25 AM ET

-TORONTO — Officially, Alex McKechnie’s title with the Toronto Raptors is director of sports science.
-In layman’s terms, he is the team’s new strength and conditioning coach.
+TORONTO — Officially, Alex McKechnie’s title with the Toronto Raptors is Director of Sports Science.
+In layman’s terms, he is the team’s new Strength & Conditioning Coach.

-Small forward James Johnsson finds neither of those descriptions acceptable.
+Small forward James Johnson finds neither of those descriptions acceptable.

 “You really can’t call him a strength coach.
 I’d rather just call him a weakness coach because that’s what he finds: He finds what’s weak about you and what you need to do to get stronger,” Johnson said Tuesday.
 “All of the things I did over the summer – crossfit training, the martial-arts training – and I come here and find out I’ve still got a hundred things for me to get stronger and make me a better player and to make me a snap or a wink faster.”

 The Raptors hired McKechnie over the summer.
-He spent the last eight years with the Los Angeles Lakers, who chose not to renew his contract among a series of money-saving moves during the lockout.
-Give the Raptors some credit: They spent money where they could during the labour dispute.
+He spent the last ten years with the Los Angeles Lakers, who chose not to renew his contract among a series of money-saving moves during the lockout.
+Give the Raptors some credit: They spent money where they could during the labor dispute.

-Strength and conditioning coaches, of course, do not do much to get fans worked up.
+Strength & Conditioning Coaches, of course, do not do much to get fans worked up.
 But McKechnie could prove to be important this year, more than in others.
 The compressed schedule, released on Tuesday evening, will have teams play an average of 3.9 games per week, up from 3.5 in a normal season.
 That might not seem like a big deal, but it will necessitate back-to-backto-back games and spurts of five games in six nights.

 McKechnie said that it will be nearly impossible for players to gain strength and put on muscle once the season has started.
 That bodes well for the slender Ed Davis, who put on 18 pounds in the off-season.